rdebusscher/pragmatic-microservices-lab/microprofile-microservices/ReadMe.md

 path-finder.
 You need to open and build both projects in NetBeans.
 * You first need to run the path-finder microservice.
 You can run it through Project -> Run Maven -> Run with Payara Micro.
-This is a custom NetBeans action that executes the payara-micro:start Maven goal.
+This is a custom NetBeans action that executes the `clean install payara-micro:start` Maven goal.
 Please wait for the project to start.
-You can also run the path-finder application by going to it's target directory and executing:
+You can also run the path-finder application by going to it's target directory and executing (once you have done a normal Maven build):
 ```
 java -jar path-finder-1.0-microbundle.jar
 ```